xo/usql/README.md

 $ usql ms://user:pass@localhost/dbname
 $ usql mssql://user:pass@localhost:port/dbname

-# connect using Windows domain authentication to a mssql (Microsoft SQL)
+# connect to a mssql (Microsoft SQL) database using Windows domain authentication
-# database
 $ runas /user:ACME\wiley /netonly "usql mssql://host/dbname/"

 # connect to a oracle database
 $ usql or://user:pass@localhost/dbname
 $ usql oracle://user:pass@localhost:port/dbname

-# connect to a pre-existing sqlite database
+# connect to a sqlite database that exists on disk
 $ usql dbname.sqlite3

-# note: when not using a "<scheme>://" or "<scheme>:" prefix, the file must already
+# NOTE: when not a "<driver>://" or "<driver>:" scheme, the file must
-# exist; if it doesn't, please prefix with file:, sq:, sqlite3: or any other
+# already exist; if it doesn't, please prefix with file:, sq:, sqlite3: or any
-# scheme alias recognized by the dburl package for sqlite databases, and sqlite
+# other sqlite3 driver alias recognized by the dburl package, and a new, empty
-# will create a new database, like the following:
+# database will be created by the sqlite3 driver at that path:
 $ usql sq://path/to/dbname.sqlite3
 $ usql sqlite3://path/to/dbname.sqlite3
 $ usql file:/path/to/dbname.sqlite3